Metal Magic: Electroforming Organic and Other Materials for Jewelry Making

 When electroforming materials that aren't metal, you have to make them conduct electricity.
 To do that, you simply coat the items with metal-conductive paint (such as silver or graphite, which Denise uses) and dry.
 That's the final step before the electroforming magic begins.

 How cool is that?
 So if you'd like to see more of Denise's electroformed creations and learn the rest of the process for electroforming found objects, natural/organic materials, and just about anything else (and I know you do!), order her Easy Electroforming for Jewelry DVD.
-And if you're like me and you really can't wait, you can instantly download it (also in HD) from the Jewelry Making Daily Shop!
+And if you're like me and you really can't wait, you can instantly download it (also in HD)!

 P.S.
-Want to learn more about electroforming?
-Read my next blog about it.
+Want to learn more?
+Read my next blog.